 How to get help paying your energy bills

 These are uncertain times.
 Many of us are in a more precarious situation than we may realise.
-A change in the state of our health, or employment can make it hard to pay our bills, and this can happen a lot more quickly than most of us like to think.
+A change in the state of our health, or employment, can make it hard to pay our bills, and this can happen a lot more quickly than most of us like to think.
 If the worst happens and you find yourself struggling to pay your energy bills, it is not the end of the world.
-The important thing is to seek that help.
+The important thing is to seek help as soon as possible.

 In this guide we’ll look at where to find help with your energy bills if you are struggling to pay and what shape that help can take.